Basic Environment Setup

 Installing Basic Tools

-RevyOS does not include pip and other basic tools by default.
-Install them as follows:
+By default, RevyOS does not include pip and several other fundamental tools, so install them first:

 debian@revyos-lpi4a:~$ sudo apt install python3-pip python3-venv wget curl git # Install required packages

-debian@revyos-lpi4a:~$ mkdir npu # Create a Python virtual environment
+debian@revyos-lpi4a:~$ mkdir npu # Create a directory for the Python virtual environment

 debian@revyos-lpi4a:~$ cd npu